Stars1233/obsidian-baseline/README.md

 However, if you prefer to customize your own experience, Baseline provides extensive customization options.

-## Philosophy

-### Less _and_ more

-As software design evolves, Obsidian’s interface is beginning to show its age.
-Many customizable themes stick too closely to the default look, while more opinionated themes often sacrifice flexibility; or to be blunt, simply don’t look good.

-With a clean, modern foundation and endless customization possibilities, Baseline aims to become the starting point, **the baseline for everyone's Obsidian experience**, and for the community going forward.

 ## Credits

 Special thanks to the community for helping make Baseline a reality.
 Please support them as well!